anonx3247/agents-hack/student_memory.md

-[Condensed on 2025-06-15] Here's a concise memory file preserving the most important information:
+[Condensed on 2025-06-15] Based on the provided memory content, there isn't much substantial information to maintain.
+Here's a concise memory file preserving the most important and relevant information:

 Student: New (name not provided)
 Background: Just introduced to the mathematics course, level not yet determined

 Current learning topics:
-1. Algebraic Structures (Chapter 15)
+- Algebraic Structures
-2. Arithmetic in Z (Chapter 16)
+- Arithmetic in Z
-3. Numerical Series (Chapter 21)
+- Numerical Series
-4. Linear Applications (Chapter 26)
+- Linear Applications
-5. Different Types of Reasoning (Chapter 8)
+- Different Types of Reasoning
-6. Sequences with Real or Complex Values (Chapter 11)
+- Sequences with Real or Complex Values

-Key concepts to be explored:
+Key concepts to explore:
 - Internal composition laws
 - Euclidean division and GCD
 - Numerical series convergence